saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 ## 2.03 Run Your Cypress Test with Sauce Connect
 Duration: 0:01:00

-With Testrunner toolkit you can use Sauce Connect Proxy to run your Cypress tests thorugh a secure proxy tunnel when you run tests the Sauce Labs cloud of virtual machines (in the 'sauce' `test-env`)
+With Testrunner toolkit you can use Sauce Connect Proxy to run your Cypress tests thorugh a secure proxy tunnel when you run tests the Sauce Labs cloud of virtual machines (in the `sauce` `test-env`)

 First, make sure that your Sauce Connect tunnel is currently running, as per the instructions in the last module.
 Now you can make a simple change to `.sauce/config.yml` and run your Cypress test